moalimirinfinity/Medium-Stealth-Bot/README.md

 **Q: Will my account get banned?**

-A: No automation tool can guarantee zero risk.
-Medium Stealth Bot reduces risk with daily budgets, pacing, dry-runs, live-state checks, and safety halts.
-Use conservative limits and monitor results.
+A: Generally speaking, **no** — but no automation tool can guarantee zero risk.
+Medium's enforcement is nuanced and evolves over time.

 **Q: Can I run this on a server or VPS?**